stefanuddenberg/python_for_bcs/bcog_200_final_project_assignment.md

 unit test of your custom functions and/or classes in your project, and should test that the code executes and that at least some of the expected outputs of the function are returned, given some specified inputs.

+If you do not use unit tests, then you should have some other way to test that things work as expected.
+For example, this could be a narrative of how a user could evaluate that the code runs as expected, including at least three ways to tell that it functions properly.

 ### Extra Credit (up to 5%)

 For extra credit, if you go above and beyond on the minimal project requirements and challenge yourself to approach a